-Some of you may be feeling right now are feeling what I felt each time I left a kid at university.
+Some of you may be feeling right now what I felt each time I left one of my kids at a university.
 It doesn't get easier the second time you do it.
-It doesn't get easier the second time you do it.
+It doesn't get easier the third time you do it.
 My wife, my family, and I, had poured so much into each of our children - so much time and love and energy and worry and inspiration.
 It was a labor of love, but it was labor, and we got very used to it.
 Indeed, it defined the best part of our lives.